 If you’d like to book one of our staff, please email email@example.com with details.
 Please note that when representing RNMG in the media, on a panel, as a speaker, as a jurist, or as a presenter in any capacity that isn’t a one-on-one interview, the company requires that the other panelists, speakers, jurists or presenters include both women and people of color.

-Jeff O’Neal is the CEO and co-founder of Riot New Media Group, Inc (the parent company of BookRiot.com and Panels.net).
+Jeff O’Neal is the CEO and co-founder of Riot New Media Group, Inc (the parent company of BookRiot.com)

-Areas of expertise: startups (esp media and book-related), content strategy, business models for media websites, blogging, social media strategy and implementation, community relations, business management, managing a remote workforce, current events in books and publishing
+Areas of expertise include: startups (esp media and book-related); content strategy; business models for media websites; blogging; social media strategy and implementation; community relations; business management; managing a remote workforce; current events in books and publishing; podcasting

 Rebecca Joines Schinsky

-Rebecca Joines Schinsky is the director of content and product strategy for Riot New Media Group.
-She co-hosts the Book Riot Podcast and All the Books!, a weekly show about new releases and was a co-founder of Bookrageous.
+Rebecca Joines Schinsky is the chief of staff for Riot New Media Group.
+She co-hosts the Book Riot Podcast and was a co-founder of Bookrageous.
 Rebecca has worked on the literary internet since 2008.
 She has spoken about books, publishing, and the evolution of book-related media and communities at Digital Book World, Minnesota Public Radio, the annual NAIBA conference, the Decatur Book Festival, BEA Blogger Con, Book Riot Live, the James River Writers Conference, and more.

 Areas of expertise: developing policy and culture to support diverse, values-driven organizations; product development for niche audiences; project and interpersonal management strategies; building and managing a diverse editorial staff; current events in books and publishing; feminism/feminist lit